-He has not been himself lately, walking 10 batters in the past 21 innings.
-Miller only walked nine batters in 74 1/3 innings last season.
+Miller hasn't been himself lately, walking 10 batters in the past 21 innings.
+The left-hander walked only nine in 74 1/3 innings last season.

-The Indians recalled right-hander Adam Plutko from Triple-A Columbus to take Miller's spot on the active roster.
+The Indians recalled right-hander Adam Plutko from Triple-A Columbus to take Miller's roster spot.

 As for Tomlin, his season could be in jeopardy after an MRI confirmed a ''mild-to-moderate'' left hamstring tendon strain.
 The Indians said Tomlin is expected to miss at least six weeks before he can return to major league games.

-Tomlin was pulled before the fifth inning of Sunday's game against the Chicago White Sox.
+Tomlin was pulled before the fifth inning Sunday against the Chicago White Sox.
 He is 7-9 with a 5.38 ERA in 20 starts.

-However, with Tomlin now out the AL Central-leading Indians have bigger problems.
+But with Tomlin now out, the Indians have bigger problems.
 One option could be left-hander Ryan Merritt, who was with the club earlier this season.

 Cleveland is slated to open a four-game series at home against the Yankees on Thursday night.
 Newly acquired right-hander Sonny Gray (6-5, 3.43 ERA) is set to start for New York.
 RHP Corey Kluber (8-3, 2.90) starts for the Indians.